Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 Both of these message list views allow for taking actions on an individual message, on custom message selections or all messages contained in the view.

+> [!NOTE]
-NOTE: Retrying one or a few individual messages can be useful for testing system fixes before deciding to retry several messages in a group.
+> Retrying one or a few individual messages can be useful for testing system fixes before deciding to retry several messages in a group.
 This is because retrying several messages take a long time and queue other ServiceControl operations for longer than desired.

 The following actions can also be taken on each message or a selection of messages: